|Trail Features:||Alpine Lake, Outstanding Views, Wildflowers|

 |Parking Lot Longitude||-105.64581|

 Just beyond the trailhead the Bear Lake Loop splits off to the right, while the trail to Emerald Lake branches off to the left.
-Most hikers will stop at Bear Lake to check out the beautiful scenes from the east shore before proceeding on to their ultimate destination.
+Most hikers will stop at Bear Lake to check out the beautiful scenes from the east shore before proceeding to their ultimate destination.
 If starting in the early morning you might have an opportunity to go home with some great photos of Hallett Peak reflecting off the water.
 If wishing to avoid the crowds that flock to this extremely popular area, I highly recommend starting in the early morning anyway.

 From Bear Lake the trail makes a steady climb up to Nymph Lake.
-Every now and then you’ll have a glimpse of Longs Peak through the trees.
+Every now and then you'll catch a glimpse of Longs Peak through the trees.
 Due to the heavy amount of foot traffic this area receives, much of this section of trail has been paved.

 At just over a half-mile from the trailhead hikers will reach the south end of Nymph Lake, a pleasant lake ringed by pond lilies.
 If you continue up the trail for a short distance you'll have a nice view of Hallett Peak standing sentinel over the lake.